EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 """"""""""""""""""""""""
 A brief description of the experiment.
 This will be included in the report.
 The description can contain spaces and punctuation.
 It's blank by default.

+skll_objective *(Optional)*
+"""""""""""""""""""""""""""
+The tuning objective to use if a SKLL regressor is chosen to build the scoring model.
+Possible values are the regression tuning objectives available via `SKLL <http://skll.readthedocs.io/en/latest/run_experiment.html#objectives>`_.
+Defaults to ``neg_mean_squared_error``.
+Note that if this option is specified with the :ref:`built-in linear regression models <builtin_models>`, it will simply be ignored.

 .. _feature_file_rsmtool:

 features *(Optional)*